-People who want to take advantage of new flexible pensions rules could end up paying over the odds in tax, experts warn.
+People who want to take advantage of the flexible pensions rules could end up paying over the odds in tax, experts warn.

 Quarter of pension tax-free

-It is possible at the moment to take a quarter of any pension savings free of tax, and that will not change in 2015.
+It’s possible to take a quarter of any pension savings free of tax.

-Investment firm Fidelity Worldwide is warning, however, that anyone who takes a large sum out of their pensions after the rule changes kick in risks pushing themselves into a higher tax bracket.
+Investment firm Fidelity Worldwide is warning, however, that anyone who takes a large sum out of their pensions risks pushing themselves into a higher tax bracket.

 Most ‘not aware of tax implications’